Old British Cemetery (Gilgit)

-The Old British Cemetery (گورا قبرستان) is a graveyard in Gilgit, Gilgit–Baltistan.
-It was first established in July 1870 in the British Raj's Gilgit Agency, where it came to be known as "Hayward's Garden" in memory of late British explorer George W. Hayward, who was the first person to be laid to rest there.
-Before this, it was known as the Jawahir Singh Bagh (जवाहिर सिंह बाग़) during the Dogra Raj.
+The Old British Cemetery (گورا قبرستان) is a graveyard in Gilgit, Gilgit–Baltistan, Pakistan.
+It was first established in July 1870 in the British Raj's Gilgit Agency, when it came to be known as "Hayward's Garden" in memory of British explorer George W. Hayward, who was the first person to be laid to rest there.
+Before this, it was known as the "Jawahir Singh Bagh" (جواہِر سِنگھ باغ) during the Dogra Raj.

 Location

 The graveyard is compounded on one side that is towards the main road, and fenced with barbed wire.
 It is located near Shahi Pologround, found along Khazana Road in the direction of Barmas.
 The cemetery is also a foreign tourist attraction.

 History

-In July 1870, during his journey to explore the Pamir Mountains, famous British explorer Lt.
-George W. Hayward was allegedly murdered by a local tribesman near the Darkot Pass in Ghizer (then part of a princely state).
+In July 1870, during his journey to explore the Pamir Mountains, the British explorer Lt.
+George W. Hayward was allegedly murdered by a local tribesman near the Darkot Pass in Ghizer (then part of the princely state of Kashmir).
 The following morning, he was discovered dead under the shade of a tree.
 On 18 July 1870, his dead body was brought to Gilgit and buried in an orchard.
 With time, the orchard received more burials and subsequently became a regulated place of burial for British nationals.
 The location of the cemetery underwent various name changes throughout history, such as Hayward Garden, Christian Cemetery and Jawahir Singh Bagh.
 The cemetery was renovated in 2002 by the Pakistani government with full sponsorship from the United Kingdom.